amonks/chris/README.md

 I want the power of structure/control flow/templating but I want it to feel like vanilla html.
 I want it to feel like a language (html), not like a framework.
 This is to html what scss is to css, *not* what jekyll is to html.

 - You don't need a special generator to create the right file structure: if you take an existing html website and stick it in a folder called "website", that is a totally valid xenakis project.
 - The components look like regular html files.
 You call them with regular html tags and pass data using regular html attrs.
+- There are no config files

+### questions

+**blocks**

+is this .component/block crap really better than just files with the same name but different extensions?
+I like that it makes components self-contained, but it'll throw of highlighting in ppls editors and a new filetype is kinda inherently complex.

+**special components**

+I like that they feel like html to use, but I'm thinking about switching to syntax for inserting regular javascript control.

+pros/cons:

+- it'd feel less like regular html
+- making *new* control would feel more like regular javascript ("special components" are probably sweet.js macros)
+- I think my target audience includes both [ppl who aren't comfortable with javascript at all] and [ppl who are very comfortable with javascript], but I'm not sure how to best to serve that whole spectrum

+**building**

+Idk how hard it's gonna be to automatically webpack all the individual css and js blocks from components together.
+The simplest approach would be to leave everything in separate files and call it "http/2 optimized".

+I think it makes sense to run all js through babel by default. scss seems pretty safe too.
+The build process has to be all nice and modular so super-advanced users can add support for their favorite preprocessors.
+I wonder if I can take a cue from [slush](http://slushjs.github.io/#/) about using vanilla npm for plugins.

 # example